juergenmeinecke/EMET2008/exercises.rst

 #)  Work through the "Stata for Researchers" website, you can find the link below.

 #)  Empirical Exercise E4.2 from the Stock and Watson book will make for a good warm-up session.
 Try to
-    answer parts a, b, and c.
+    answer parts a and b.

 I will use this exercise to teach you some basic tricks you should know about Stata.
 For Stata help and support I can highly recommend the following two sources: